-The McCloud judgement, referenced in the Management Commentary, could potentially have a material impact on the accrued pension benefits figures above.
+The McCloud judgements, as outlined in notes 34 (net pension liability), may have an impact the valuation of accrued pension benefits disclosed above, as the impact of these rulings is considered and implemented across the Lothian Pension Fund.
+However, while an estimate on the impact of these rulings has been made at the fund level it is not possible to assess the value of the impact for any specific individual at this stage.
+The McCloud judgement could potentially have a material impact on the accrued pension benefits figures above.
 As advised by Lothian Pension Fund the impact is still to be finalised therefore it will only be reflected in the disclosure information in the year the member leaves of retires.